-7. Insulin's Counterregulatory Hormones
+VII.
+Insulin's Counterregulatory Hormones

-The tight control of energy utilization and stores by insulin is balanced by the counterregulatory hormones glucagon, pancreatic polypeptide, somatostatin, cortisol, catecholamines, and growth hormone.
-There is asymmetry in the glucose regulation hormones, as insulin is the only hormone to prevent against hyperglycemia, while at least three other hormones (cortisol, glucagon, and adrenaline) prevent hypoglycemia.
-Collectively, these counter-regulatory hormones act to promote glucose release from the liver by glycogenolysis and neoglucogenesis, and inhibit glucose storage during times of starvation.
+The tight control of energy utilization and stores by insulin is balanced by the counterregulatory glucagon, pancreatic hormones polypeptide, somatostatin, cortisol, catecholamines, and growth hormone.
+There is asymmetry in the glucose regulation hormones, as insulin is the only hormone to prevent against hyperglycemia, while at least three other hormones (cortisol, glucagon, hypoglycemia. and adrenaline) prevent Collectively, these counter-regulatory hormones act to promote glucose release from the liver by glycogenolysis and gluconeogenesis, and inhibit glucose storage during times of starvation.